Code is there to explain the comments to the computer.

 IN

-Write the query that shows all courses whose coordinator is one of the following individuals: u0012047, u0015584, u0024689 or u0031447.
+Write the query that shows all courses where the coordinator is one of the following individuals: u0012047, u0015584, u0024689 or u0031447.

 SELECT code, name, coordinator